The Evolution of Green Roofs as they Transform into the Blue

 While blue roofs are already popular in new builds, their adaptability makes them a viable option for refurbishing existing structures, especially those in flood-prone areas.
 This requires the building to have a concrete deck capable of carrying the additional weight of stored water.

 In short, the evolution from green to blue-green roofs represents a major step forward in sustainable urban development.
 This does not mean, however, that green roofs in isolation will disappear altogether – they will always have their place.
-In essence they have not really changed at all, but by combining vegetation with water management technology, modern roofs can protect buildings, reduce flood risks and contribute to a more resilient future.
+In essence, they have not really changed at all, but by combining vegetation with water management technology, modern roofs can protect buildings and reduce flood risks.
 A blue-green roof is just what it says on the tin – a green roof above with a reservoir underneath – and it is helping to mitigate flooding and enhance the environment.